dentarg/auth0-blog/_posts/2017-03-23-brute-forcing-hs256-is-possible-the-importance-of-using-strong-keys-to-sign-jwts.markdown

 ## Using Auth0 to sign JWT with RS256

 With [Auth0](https://auth0.com), you can easily generate JWTs for authentication and authorization.
-By default, we use HS256 to sign the JWTs generated, but we also allow customs to use RS256 if their use case calls for it.
-The [Auth0 Lock](https://auth0.com/docs/libraries/lock) library returns a signed JWT that you can store on the client side and use for future requests to your APIs.
+By default, we use HS256 to sign the JWTs generated, but we also allow customers to use RS256 if their use case calls for it.
+The [Auth0 Lock](https://auth0.com/lock) library returns a signed JWT that you can store on the client side and use for future requests to your APIs.

+> [Auth0 offers a generous **free tier**](https://auth0.com/pricing) to get started with modern authentication.

 In the vast majority of use cases you would never need to change the signing algorithm, but on the off chance that you do, let's see how to accomplish it with Auth0.